martynas199/EliteBooker-backend/GOOGLE_CALENDAR_SETUP.md

 - Check backend logs for errors
 - Verify specialist has `googleCalendar.enabled = true` in database
-- Check that appointment has `beauticianId` set
+- Check that appointment has `specialistId` set

 ## API Endpoints